-Phase 2: During this phase, the resident is granted permission to use the free secured Wifi system with any hand-held device.
-The resident is permitted to leave the community using the buddy system.
+Phase 2: During this phase, the resident is permitted to leave the community using the buddy system.
 The resident is also permitted to apply for the work therapy program and receive compensation for work performed in the community.
-Finally, the resident can go on one outing per week.
+The resident can go on one outing per week.
+Finally, the resident is granted permission to use the free secured Wifi system with any hand-held device.

 Phase 3: During this phase, the resident is granted permission to leave the community alone, is permitted to attend unlimited group outings, continue active in the work therapy program, and may apply for more than one job.
 In addition to increased freedoms, the resident is expected to maintain appropriate behavior in the community and show active progress on established goals.